Who We Are

 GFWC Collect

-While written in 1904, the words of the Collect for Women still are true today.
+While written in 1904, the words of the Collect for Women are still true today.

-Keep us, oh God from pettiness;
+Keep us, oh God, from pettiness;

 let us be large in thought, in word, in deed.